CharlieMignogna/Tim-Duncan-Statistical-Analysis-Evaluating-Career-Dominance/README.md

 ```

 ### Get All Players
-Retreives a list of all NBA players
 ```python
 # Get all players
 all_players = players.get_players()
 ```

 ### Initialize Data Structures
-Initializes an empty list to hold the data frames and loads progress if it exists.
 ```python
 # Initialize an empty list to hold the data frames
 all_players_stats = []